How to Earn Interest on Crypto in 2023

 Additionally, if you’re using a centralized exchange for staking, your assets could be at risk if the exchange has a liquidity issue or closes down altogether.

-Yes, you can lend major cryptocurrencies through centralized exchanges, like Binance or Nexo — or through decentralized lending protocols like Aave or Compound.
+Yes, you can lend major cryptocurrencies through centralized exchanges, such as Nexo — or through decentralized lending protocols like Aave or Compound.
 The interest rate you earn usually depends on the borrowing demand for the asset you lend.
 Lending crypto puts your crypto into a pool with other lenders, from which borrowers can borrow as needed.
 Borrowed amounts typically require collateral, which helps ensure the safety of the loan.

 Eric Huffman is a staff writer for MilkRoad.com.
 In addition to crypto and blockchain topics, Eric also writes extensively on insurance and personal finance matters that affect everyday households.